jtscott/retro-adsb-radar/README.md

 ## License
 - The project code is licensed under the MIT License (see `LICENSE`).
 - Fonts used in this project are licensed under the SIL Open Font License Version 1.1.
-See font license files in the `fonts/` directory for details.
+See font license files in the `fonts` directory for details.